ramnauth/ramnauth.github.io/_posts/Summer Institute 2018/2018-07-15-coding-challenge-6.md

 layout: post

 # The title of your post
-title: Coding Challenge 6 - Score keeping
+title: SI.9 Coding Challenge 6 - Score Keeping

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.